nonomal/loggifly/docs/guide/examples.md

 ## 🔍 Systemd Monitoring

-There once were plans to integrate systemd-monitoring into LoggiFly, but it was never implemented because it brought too many disadvantages. <br>
-However, you can still monitor systemd services / journal logs with LoggiFly by setting up a fluentbit container.
+You can monitor systemd services / journal logs with LoggiFly by setting up a fluentbit container.

 With this compose file journal logs are directly streamed to the fluentbit container logs where LoggiFly can then monitor them.